alem-01/curriculum/courses/js-intro/05-async/readme.md

 1. **Delay**

-Create a function `delay` that returns a promises that resolves after N seconds.
+Create a function `delay` that returns a promise that resolves after `N` seconds.

 ```js
 const delay = (N) => {